 - Oil tank removal

-- Fences - only zoning
+- Fences - only if enclosing a pool*

 - Retaining Walls (if they are over 4 ft from the bottom of the first block)

 - Sheds (200 sq. ft. or larger) unless electrical work being added

 - Decks, elevated patios, (driveway expansions & sidewalks, major landscape design, etc. zoning/engineering only)

 The following work does NOT need a Construction Permit:

 *UPDATE - Roofs, siding, direct replacement of bathrooms and kitchens (no rewiring, no new fixtures, no relocating existing fixtures, no insulation replacement) all fall under what the state deems as "ordinary maintenance" and no longer require permits.